marcosX43/HttpValidator/README.md

 # HttpValidator
-Probe eorking for HTTP and HTTPS
+Probe working for HTTP and HTTPS